-On March 27, the $2 trillion coronavirus relief law—also known as the CARES Act—was passed by the federal government to help small businesses owners and their employees get through the tumultuous time brought on by the COVID-19 outbreak.
+On March 27, the CARES Act was passed by the federal government to help small businesses owners and their employees get through the tumultuous time brought on by the COVID-19 outbreak.

-The legislation is robust, with several strategies aimed at providing aid, relief and economic security for people impacted by forced closures and social distancing.
+The legislation is robust.
+There are several strategies aimed at providing aid for people impacted by forced closures and social distancing.
 What does that mean for small business owners?
 What about their employees?

 In this article we’ll break down the most important factors small business owners and employees need to know about the CARES Act, including payroll tax delay, expanded unemployment eligibility, and more.